 Conductive hearing loss isn’t usually permanent.
 It often gets better once you address the underlying problem.
 It’s often hard to figure out what that problem is without consulting a general practitioner or an audiologist.

 Finally, you may be suffering from mixed hearing loss.
 This is when sensorineural and conductive hearing loss happens at the same time.
 Again, getting your hearing tested will be the first step in figuring out what’s causing the problem.

 How Hearing Loss is Measured

-When you have a hearing test your hearing ability is measured in “levels” from mild to profound.
-Each level is categorised by a range – or level – of decibels concerning the frequencies of human hearing and speech.
+When you have a hearing test, your hearing ability is measured in “levels” from mild to profound.
+Each level is categorised by a range – or level – of decibels concerning human hearing and speech frequencies.